 To understand that, assume an object A that references an object B. Hence, A contains the SHA-256 sum of B. To create a back-reference from B to A, we would need to construct a new object B' containing the hash of A, and yielding the same hash as B, which is computationally infeasible.

 For the same reason, an object cannot reference itself.

-The special case where objects form a chain is known as blockchain:
+The special case where objects or trees form a chain is known as blockchain:

 The hash of the head object of the blockchain uniquely identifies the blockchain.
 New blocks can easily be prepended to the head, but no block can be modified or inserted anywhere else in the chain.